-While created particularly for homeless adults and those formerly homeless adults living in supportive housing, the Adult Education Center is open to all low-income individuals in San Francisco who would like to further develop their academic skills or need job counseling, training and placement.
+While created particularly for homeless adults and formerly homeless adults now living in supportive housing, the Adult Education Center is open to all low-income individuals in San Francisco who would like to further develop their academic skills, or who need job counseling, training, and placement assistance.

-The Adult Education Center offers morning and afternoon classes in literacy, basic education, and GED preparation.
-Students attend small classes and can receive one-on-one instruction.
+The Adult Education Center offers morning and afternoon classes in literacy, basic education, GED/HiSET preparation and High School Diploma completion.
+Students attend small classes and tutorials based on their individual learning goals.
 Classes are open-enrollment; students can sign up anytime and be placed in a class right away.

 Canon Barcus Community House